Kohl's: A Likely Retail Survivor

 With Kohl's slashing spending and having already launched efforts to reduce inventory prior to the COVID-19 outbreak, the risk of near-term liquidity problems is low.
 Kohl's had just over $3.5 billion of inventory on Feb.
 1, and by ramping up e-commerce efforts while cutting future orders, Kohl's should be able to convert this inventory to cash at a fast-enough rate to meet its relatively modest near-term liabilities.

-The bigger balance-sheet risk for Kohl's is a covenant violation.
+The bigger balance sheet risk for Kohl's is a covenant violation.
 Kohl's is required to maintain a debt-to-EBITDAR ratio of less than 3.75.
 On that basis, its leverage ratio stood at 2.45 as of Feb.
 1. (Interestingly, Macy's debt covenants are far less restrictive; while it has more debt than Kohl's, as of Feb.
 1 its leverage ratio was just 1.78 (see p.
 44) for the purposes of its debt covenants, compared to a maximum of 3.75.)

 Factoring in the $1 billion Kohl's has drawn on its credit line, if EBITDAR were to fall below $1.9 billion (compared to $2.5 billion in fiscal 2019), Kohl's would breach this debt covenant.
 As a recent analysis by Elephant Analytics hinted, EBITDAR is likely to fall a great deal further in fiscal 2020 before bouncing back next year.